Joseph Sitt: Career

 Sitt picked the name Thor for the company because he was an avid Thor comic book fan and thought it would fit his "concept of being the protector of the cities."
 His first investment was a property sold at tax auction on East Tremont Avenue in the Bronx, a chronically underserved retail area, where he built a one-story retail structure with money from "family, friends, roommates, parents of roommates."
 He proceeded to secure national retailers Rite Aid Pharmacy, Payless Shoes, and Rainbow Shops.
-In 1989, partnering with Joseph Chehabar of the family that owned Rainbow Shops, he purchased for $30 million the 161-store Children’s Place retail chain and the 41-store Accessory Place retail chain from the Campeau Corporation.
+In 1989, partnering with Joseph Chehabar of the family that owned Rainbow Shops, he purchased for $30 million the 161-store Children's Place retail chain and the 41-store Accessory Place retail chain from the Campeau Corporation.
 As part of the transaction, they then sold Accessory Place to Tribeca Corporation.

-From Sitt’s early realization of the retail gap that left broad swathes of inner city consumers largely underserved by major retailers, in 1991 he founded Ashley Stewart (a name inspired by Laura Ashley and Martha Stewart), which sold modern and fashionable plus-size clothing to urban women.
-Each Ashley Stewart store hired from within the community, and the company was recognized by President Clinton for its large contribution to the nation’s innovative Welfare to Work program.
+In 1991 Sitt founded Ashley Stewart (a name inspired by Laura Ashley and Martha Stewart) which sold modern and fashionable plus-size clothing to urban women.
+Each Ashley Stewart store hired from within the community, and the company was recognized by President Clinton for its contribution to the nation's innovative Welfare to Work program.
 After acquiring 98 stores for $61.25 million in 1998 from the bankrupt Petrie Retail Inc. (founded by Milton Petrie), Ashley Stewart grew to over 380 stores in more than 100 cities, which prompted many national retailers to follow suit and helped change the urban retail landscape.
 As part of the transaction with Petrie Retail, Sitt acquired Marianne Stores, a retail outlet specializing in clothing for Latina women.
-As business boomed, Sitt sold his interest in 2000 to concentrate on urban real estate through his company Thor Equities.
+Sitt sold his interest in 2000 to concentrate on urban real estate through his company Thor Equities.

 In 2004, Sitt was profiled by Crains in its annual "40 Under 40" article, which reported that he had a 6 million square-foot portfolio worth nearly $750 million.
 In 2010, he started a brokerage business called Thor High Street (Thor Retail Advisors) that focuses on retail leasing.

-Today, Thor Equities is a real estate development, leasing and management firm, with headquarters in New York City, London and Mexico City.
+Today, Thor Equities is a real estate development, leasing and management firm with headquarters in New York City, London and Mexico City.
 The company owns property in the United States, Canada, Europe, Russia, India and Latin America, with portfolio transactions and a development pipeline in excess of $10 billion and totaling more than 20 million square feet.